St Agnes is a large village on the north coast of Cornwall about five miles north of Redruth and ten miles southwest of Newquay.

 1852: St Agnes Amateur Brass Band at the Inn at Mithian.
 (Hamilton Jenkin – Perranporth area pg 47)

-1852: “…church bells rang merrily during the day and the St Agnes Amateur Brass Band enlivened the church town by their masterly performance.”
+1852: St Agnes Amateur Brass Band enlivened the church town by their masterly performance.
 (3 December 1852 – Royal Cornwall Gazette)

 1853: “This district was visited on Tuesday the 12th instant, by a deputation of gentlemen from London, to witness the setting to work of a new thirty-inch cylinder steam engine, on Perran Wheal Jane.
 It was made at the factory of Messrs Sandys, Vivian and Co. in their usual style of excellence, and has a nine feet stroke, and equal beam.
 Mr Thomas James, of St Agnes, is the engineer.
 The deputation also visited Perran Wheal Alfred, Prince Alfred Consols, and Wheal Kitty.
 All these mines have been recently set to work by the deputation and their co-adventurers, under the management of Capt.
 John Davies, of St Agnes.
 The deputation then adjourned to Pearce’s Hotel, St Agnes, where they entertained the agents and a party of friends to a dinner comprising every delicacy of the season, and which was served up in Mrs Pearce’s usual satisfactory manner.
 The village bells rang merry peals during the day, and the evening was enlivened by the performances of the St Agnes Amateur Brass Band; the deputation regaled the tradesmen and miners employed in Perran Wheal Jane and Perran Wheal Alfred, with a substantial dinner of roast beef, plum pudding, &c., at the inn kept by Mr Letcher, at Mithian.
 The next day the deputation went underground at Wheal Kitty and the other mines, and were greatly pleased with the discoveries made, and the promising state of the mines generally.”
 (WB 22nd April 1853)